Amplifying the randomness of weak sources correlated with devices: Analysis of the randomness amplification protocol

 Consider that an adversary prepares a sequence of boxes of length $m$, and the honest parties obtain bits from the source to input as measurement settings in the runs $i = 1, \dots, m$.
-In the previously considered scenario in \cite{cr}, the assumption of independence between the source and device implies that the observation by the honest parties of the ideal sequence of measurement outcomes (i.e., compatible with the optimal violation) guarantees that the true Bell value of the devices used in the protocol is also optimal.
+In the previously considered scenario in \cite{cr}, the assumption of independence between the source and the device implies that the observation by the honest parties of the ideal sequence of measurement outcomes (i.e., compatible with the optimal violation) guarantees that the true Bell value of the devices used in the protocol is also optimal.
 Moreover, the distribution of the further bits drawn to choose $f \in \mathcal{S}$ (the position of the box from which the final output bit is drawn) is also independent of the device.
-Therefore, when the tests in the protocol are passed, the boxes used must be optimal (i.e., as $n \rightarrow \infty$, we have that $\delta^{true} \rightarrow 0$ faster than $\frac{1}{n}$), and perfect randomness may be obtained from the output.
+Therefore, when the tests in the protocol are passed, the boxes used must be optimal (i.e., as $n \rightarrow \infty$, we have that $\delta^{true} \rightarrow 0$ faster than $1/n$), and perfect randomness may be obtained from the output.

 The relaxation of the independence assumption means that the sequence of boxes supplied by the adversary may be correlated with the bits that the honest parties use in the protocol .
 This implies that for any given sequence of inputs and corresponding observed outputs $(I = i, O = o)$, there is a class of box sequences that is compatible with this $(i, o)$.
 We denote such a class in what follows as a "cloud" of box sequences.
 Moreover, the bit string corresponding to position $f$ is drawn from the same SV source, which means that the SV-condition for boxes in Eq.(\ref{eq:SVforBoxes_S}) applies to it.
-We will therefore consider attacks limited by the SV-condition as in the following remarks.

-\begin{remark} Correlations between measurement settings from the source and boxes are the same as in Sections III and IV, so only the SV-condition for boxes (\ref{eq:SVforBoxes_S}) limits them. \end{remark}

-\begin{remark} We allow attacks in which correlations between sequences of $|\mathcal{S}|$ boxes and the number $f$ are only limited as in Eq.(\ref{eq:SV_cloud}) which follows from the SV- condition for boxes. \end{remark}
+We will therefore consider attacks limited by the SV-condition as in the following remarks. \begin{remark} Correlations between measurement settings from the source and boxes are the same as in Sections \ref{sec:theObservedBellValuefromSVcondition} and \ref{sec:exampleTruevsObsChain}, so only the SV-condition for boxes (\ref{eq:SVforBoxes_S}) limits them. \end{remark} \begin{remark} We allow attacks in which correlations between sequences of $|\mathcal{S}|$ boxes and the number $f$ are only limited as in Eq.(\ref{eq:SV_cloud}) which follows from the SV- condition for boxes. \end{remark}

-However, we do not solve the case of the most general attack strategy limited by these two remarks in this paper, and will also make some further "symmetry" assumptions on the attack strategies that we will make explicit in what follows.